-The Draft TEF 2 proposal includes updated criteria for QHINs.
+The TEFCA Version 1 published in January 2022 includes updated criteria for QHINs.
+The draft QHIN Onboarding and Designation SOP and draft QHIN Application provide additional details regarding the process and requirements for becoming a QHIN.
 In order to apply for QHIN Designation, a Health Information Network (HIN) must meet certain prerequisites, including already operating a network that provides the ability to locate and transmit EHI between multiple persons or entities electronically, with existing persons or entities exchanging EHI in a live clinical environment; and providing the RCE with a written plan of how it will achieve all of the requirements of the Common Agreement within a specified time period.

 A HIN must submit a QHIN Application to the RCE that documents that it meets these prerequisites, and the RCE must certify in writing that the HIN in question has satisfied these requirements.

 Once the RCE has approved a QHIN Application, the HIN becomes a Provisional QHIN and is assigned to a Cohort to complete the remainder of the requirements in the Common Agreement and QTF.

 A Provisional QHIN is only Designated a QHIN once the RCE has confirmed and documented that the Provisional QHIN in question has satisfied the requirements of the Common Agreement and the QTF.